 But the biggest concern is that employee performance comments aren’t just reserved for line managers.
 In many companies, employees receive feedback from peers, senior managers, training managers, and even need to rate their own performance, in order to truly understand where their potential lies.
 That’s a lot of feedback!

-For these feedback conversations to offer value, it’s important to use comments that are phrased simply, clearly, constructively, and delivered with a dash of ‘human touch’.
+For these feedback conversations to offer value, it’s important to use performance appraisal comments that are phrased simply, clearly, constructively, and delivered with a dash of ‘human touch’.
 So, we’ve created a list of helpful performance evaluation comments phrased in plain English to give you a head start on your next appraisal!

 Employee Evaluation Comments Your Team Will Understand